Best Uses of 20,000 Singapore Airlines KrisFlyer Miles

 Air New Zealand Boeing 787-9 Economy Class.
 Photo: Matt Graham.

-Book a Virgin Australia domestic or trans-Tasman flight
+Book a Virgin Australia domestic flight

 Singapore Airlines also partners with Virgin Australia, which means you can redeem KrisFlyer miles to book flights with Virgin Australia.

-According to the KrisFlyer award chart for Virgin Australia redemptions, you could book a one-way Virgin Australia flight on any of the following routes for under 20,000 KrisFlyer miles:
+According to the updated KrisFlyer award chart for Virgin Australia redemptions, you could book a one-way Virgin Australia flight on any route that doesn’t touch WA or NT for 13,000 KrisFlyer miles + taxes.

 Virgin Australia 737 lands in Queenstown, New Zealand